qdb-io/qdb-buffer/README.md

             " millis " + t.getMillis(i) + " count " + t.getCount(i));
     }

-Get a more detailed timeline for the segment (file) containing the message.
+Get a more detailed timeline for the file containing the message.
 This is used to "drill down" and provide more detail for part of the bigger timeline.

     Timeline t = mb.getTimeline(messageId);